ashinw/house-prj-pub/lower-level/section-H-requirements.md

 4. The large fridge sticks out by approx 10+cm
 5. The meals area table and the dining room table are frequently used as additional workspace and preperation area
 7. The large window built into the laundry door lets a lot of sun/heat in
-8. [Electrical surges are encountered](./section-I-requirements.md) and the breaker trips when using a certain combination of appliances in the kitchen/lounge/dining room
+8. Electrical surges trips the switches in the [electricity box outside the entrance](./section-I-requirements.md).
+The breaker trips when using a certain combination of appliances in the kitchen/lounge/dining room

 ## Requirements